About required documents

 Plan ahead if your documents expire soon and you have travel plans.
 In general, it’s best to extend your study permit and Temporary Resident Visa (if you need one) inside Canada before you travel, or that you return before your documents expire to extend your study permit from within Canada.
 Contact International Student Advising for support with planning your document extensions and travel plans.

 If you apply for your study permit extension from inside Canada before your study permit expires, you do not require a PAL.
-You will need a current UBC Letter of Enrolment for your study permit extension.
-Learn how to apply for your study permit extension by reviewing our study permit extension tutorial.
+You will need a current UBC Letter of Enrolment for your study permit extension, not your initial Letter of Acceptance to UBC.
+Learn how to apply for your study permit extension and how to get your Letter of Enrolment by reviewing our study permit extension tutorial.

 If your study permit extension was refused, or your study permit has expired, contact International Student Advising for assistance.

-Your study permit validity and study permit extension application from inside Canada are not impacted by these changes.
-You do not need a PAL and can apply for your study permit extension before it expires with your UBC Letter of Admission.
+You currently do not need a PAL and can apply for your study permit extension before it becomes invalid with your UBC Letter of Admission.

 Review our study permit extension tutorial to prepare your application.